paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/reliability_models.md

 (misc_5_4_4)=
 ## Dormant failures

-Currently no reliability model is provided to support {term}`FAILURE MODE`lling in dormant mode for miscellaneous items.
-The miscellaneous items are from different nature (mix of EEE and mechanics, passive components, tubing, piping…) and it is not relevant to provide a generic rule to derive a dormant failure rate from the active {term}`MISCELLANEOUS ITEM` failure rate.
+Currently no reliability model is provided to support failure modelling in dormant mode for miscellaneous items.
+The miscellaneous items are from different nature (mix of EEE and mechanics, passive components, tubing, piping…) and it is not relevant to provide a generic rule to derive a dormant failure rate from the active {term}`miscellaneous item <Miscellaneous item>` failure rate.

 In case, depending on the mission and on the operations, it is necessary to use a reliability model in dormant mode (no power supply during certain storage duration, no activation for “maintenance”) the user will define a dedicated reliability model (refer to the different methods listed previously) accounting for the specific conditions in storage.